philmayes/hypercube-viewer/README.md

 ## Drawing the hypercube

 The points, edges and/or faces are projected onto a plane surface (the x-y plane) in either a perspective or orthographic view.
+The origin is at the top left with the x-axis horizontal, the y-axis pointing down, and the Z-axis projecting into the screen,

 **NOTE:** Some of the drawing calculations take a long time.
 Factors that exacerbate this are:
 * A large number of dimensions